Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why Do My Dog’s Eyes Glow at Night?

-Dogs and cats have an extra mechanism in their eyes called the tapetum.
+As already explained, dogs and cats have a special layer in their eyes called tapetum lucidum.
 It sits behind the retina and reflects light so more light is available to the photoreceptors, making it easier for the animal to see in the dark.
-This reflective layer shines at us when we see a dog at night and will also reflect the light from a photographer’s flash, which can cause a dog’s eyes to glow in pictures.
+This reflective layer shines at us through a dog’s pupil when we see a dog at night and will also reflect the light from a photographer’s flash, which can cause a dog’s eyes to glow in pictures.

 Do I Need to Leave a Light on for My Dog?

 Yes.
+A dim light won’t do any harm to your dog and might even make them feel more secure.
 While your dog can see in low-light conditions, they still require a certain amount of light.
-If it gets completely dark, your dog won’t be able to see any better than you, and many dogs can become frightened when they can’t see, so we recommend leaving a light on whenever it gets dark.
+If it gets completely dark, your dog won’t be able to see, and many dogs can become frightened when they can’t see, so we recommend leaving a light on whenever it gets dark.

 What Are Good Lighting Solutions?